ericmoritz/appserv-generic-interface/README.md

 This documents describes the generic system level interface that all application services need to be deployed onto complient systems.

 Inspiration was taken from [The Twelve-Factor App](http://12factor.net/) to provide a clean contract between the system and application services.
-This document assumes that services are twelve-factor apps and comply with the tweleve-factor design constraints.
+This document assumes that services are twelve-factor apps and comply with the twelve-factor app design constraints.

 ## Definitions